cozy/cozy-stack/docs/settings.md

   - `two_factor_mail`: authentication with passphrase and validation with a code sent via email to the user.

-When asking for activation of the two-factor authentication, a side-effect is can be triggered to send the user its code (via email for instance), and the activation not being effective.
+When asking for activation of the two-factor authentication, a side-effect can be triggered to send the user its code (via email for instance), and the activation not being effective.
 This side-effect should provide the user with a code that can be used to finalize the activation of the two-factor authentication.